Using the EPIC Model in Asian Cities

-- Applications are due by 1 March 2021 and can be accessed at https://start.org/epic-asia-application.
+- Applications were due by 1 March 2021 and are now closed.

 - Finalists will be determined by the end of January and, for final eligibility, applications will be asked to consider a set of pre-workshop materials on EPIC basics and examples, as applied to their circumstance.

 For more information on the application process, please contact Dr. Mzime Murisa (firstname.lastname@example.org)